EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Fixed: Resource GET flow(white) when there is an upstream proxy (QA#738623)
 - Fixed: Admin - Policies - support importing XL amount of policies
 - Fixed: Kube - node labels are not working as expected
-- All-in-Kube to work with upstream proxy #6582
-- specific file in korean (.hwp) fails to downloaded with shield #6632
+- Fixed: specific file in korean (.hwp) fails to downloaded with shield
-- QA#737494 spellcheck_control.py #337 #6623
-- Support Multi Active Directories #5677

 ## [Rel-19.06.538] - 26-06-2019